 Reduced blood flow slows down your recovery process.
 If your tissue remains in this condition, you'll always be at risk of re-injury that will severely set back your healing progress.

-Regular treatments with Deep Tissue Regeneration Therapy via the TShellz Wrap will help you increase blood flow for up to 4 hours with just one 20 minute application!
+Regular treatments with Circulation Boost via the TShellz Wrap will help you increase blood flow for up to 4 hours with just one 20 minute application!
 There simply isn't a better product on the market to increase your body's natural healing process and provide long-term health benefits.

 Tendons, ligaments, muscle and other soft tissue in the shoulder are all meant to be soft and flexible, ready to work and move extreme forces in everyday activities.
 When I say extreme force, I mean try to imagine the amount of force that your arm puts on your shoulder, even when you are just trying to lift your own arm, let alone something heavy.